B4rtDC/MaxEntropyGraphs.jl/docs/src/index.md

 # Overview
 The goal of the *MaxEntropyGraphs.jl* package is to group the various maximum-entropy null models for network randomization and make them available to the Julia community in a single package.
-This work was in part inspired by the [Maximum Entropy Hub](https://meh.imtlucca.it), but unlike the latter, this package works in an integrated way with the exisiting Julia ecosystem for handling graphs, optimization tools and numerical solvers and groups all models in a single framework.
+This work was in part inspired by the [Maximum Entropy Hub](https://meh.imtlucca.it), but unlike the latter, this package works in an integrated way with the existing Julia ecosystem for handling graphs, optimization tools and numerical solvers and groups all models in a single framework.

 The package provides the following functionalities:
 * Computing the likelihood maximizing parameters for a broad set of network models (cf. `Models` section of the documentation).